- Introductory Indoor Workshop 4/15/2018

 This workshop is perfect for the homeowner or enthusiast looking to start learning about how to build dry stone walls.
 If you are looking to learn more before starting to build a wall at home or trying to educate yourself before hiring someone else to build a wall.
 This is the workshop for you.
 It is great introduction for landscapers who are looking to get into dry stone walling.

-Over the course of the day each participant will build about 25 sq. ft. of wall (one side), using flat ledge stone.
+Over the course of the day each participant will build about 25 sq. ft. of wall (one side), using round field stone stone.
 Participants will learn all the basic rules of structural walling that can be applied to any type of stone and project.
-The different type of stone used is the primary difference between this workshop and the indoor introductory workshops.

 This workshop will follow the typical one-day format.
 It is suited to beginners and those with some previous experience.
 The workshop will run 9:00am-5:00pm with 1/2 hour lunch break.
 This workshop is open to everyone.